We don’t support this browser anymore.

 Manager Name: Sebastian Lyon

-Sebastian graduated from Southampton University in 1989, following which he worked at Singer & Friedlander Investment Management.
-In 1995 he moved to Stanhope Investment Management (the management company for the GEC Pension Fund) where jointly he managed the £2 billion equity portfolio and the Fund's asset allocation.
-He was appointed Director in 1999.
-In 2000 he left to establish Troy.
+Sebastian is Troy's Chief Investment Officer and is responsible for Troy's Multi-Asset Strategy.
+He is the Senior Fund Manager for the Trojan Fund and Investment Manager of Personal Assets Trust.
+Sebastian began his career in 1989 at Singer & Friedlander Investment Management.
+Joining Stanhope Investment Management (the management company for the GEC Pension Fund) in 1995, he jointly managed the £2 billion equity portfolio and the Fund's asset allocation.
+He was appointed Director in 1999, and in 2000 he left to establish Troy.
+Gaining his BSc in Politics from Southampton University, Sebastian holds the ASIP qualification and is an Associate Member of the CFA Society of the UK.

 Data policy - All information should be used for indicative purposes only.
 You should independently check data before making any investment decision.
 HL cannot guarantee that the data is accurate or complete, and accepts no responsibility for how it may be used.
 Benchmark data provided subject to this disclaimer.